nestorSag/mlops-lite/README.md

 # Usage

 This repository is intended to be forked and used as a control centre for ML operations, through pull requests and GitHub Actions jobs.
 A Makefile also exposes rules to manage model life cycle from a local environment.
+The following diagram offers a high level view of the platform architecture.

 ![Platform architecture diagram](./other/images/architecture.png "Platform architecture")